visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - You can also use the header filters
   ![filter profit and loss](https://github.com/user-attachments/assets/8c224d35-d021-42f1-8286-52c6e5345e31)
   ![more filters profit and loss](https://github.com/user-attachments/assets/ee3aa9d9-449f-4339-a8b3-509a9ed0f8f7)

+### Export P&L
+- You can export any duration P&L by Click on Filter, Date and selec the year or quater.
+Then Click on Export button on the top right.
+You can export as PDF and Excel formats.

 ## BalanceSheet Tab